Qortem Zer'a

-Qortem Zer’a is a river of the Nile basin.
-Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows westward to empty finally in Weri’i and Tekezé River.
+The Qortem Zer’a is a river of the Nile basin.
+Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows westward to empty finally in the Weri’i and Tekezé River.

 Characteristics

 It is an ephemeral river, mostly meandering in its alluvial plain, with an average slope gradient of 34 metres per kilometre.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.

-The magnitude of floods in this river has however been decreased due to interventions in the catchment.
+The magnitude of floods in this river has, however, been decreased due to interventions in the catchment.
 Physical conservation structures such as stone bunds and check dams intercept runoff.
 On many steep slopes, exclosures have been established; the dense vegetation largely contributes to enhanced infiltration, less flooding and better baseflow.